Workplace Health

 The difference between EMR and EHR software

 The difference between EMR and EHR software lies in scope.
 EMRs focus on medical history, while EHRs provide a fuller view of overall health.
-Here's a quick comparison between both:
+Here's a quick comparison between the two:

 Scope